 Security - Network security is a high priority.
-If the user can identify a security problem on the Internet, the user must notify the system administrator or Building Principal.
+If the user can identify a security problem on the Internet, the user must notify the system administrator or the Building Principal.
 Do not demonstrate the problem to other users.
 Keep your account and password confidential.
 Do not use another individual's account without written permission from that individual.
-Attempts to log-on to the Internet as a system administrator will result in cancellation of user privileges.
-Any user identified as a security risk may be denied access to the network.
+Attempts to log on to the Internet as a system administrator will result in the cancellation of user privileges.
+Any user identified as a security risk may be denied access to district technology resources.

 Vandalism - Vandalism will result in cancellation of privileges and other disciplinary action.
-Vandalism is defined as any malicious attempt to harm or destroy data of another user, the Internet, or any other network.
+Vandalism is defined as any malicious attempt to harm or destroy district technology resources, data of another user, the Internet, or any other network.
 This includes, but is not limited to, the uploading or creation of computer viruses.